 The coastal sections of Postolonnec are protected as valuable geological and natural heritage.
 Therefore, we investigated the potential use of non-destructive NGR and pXRF measurements on outcrops for stratigraphic and geochemical characterizations.
-Next to common challenges of using pXRF on outcrops (surface weathering and need for flat sample surface), a specific challenge for this beach section is that it is subject to large tidal ranges, which makes the outcrops wet for most of the day, and sometimes covered by organisms with carbonate shells (e.g. barnacles).
-Measurements were always performed during dry weather, after low tide and on fresh uncovered outcrop surfaces.
-The potential added value of the pXRF compared to the handheld NGR is that pXRF gives a wider range of elemental analyses and has a finer spatial resolution regarding spot size (~1 cm vs. ~10 cm resolution).
-Moreover, the unshielded NGR measurement device integrates the natural radioactive field beyond its actual spot size (sphere with radius of several dm), which consequently, is influenced by the geometry of the outcrop at the point of measurement.
-Elemental variations measured by both instruments (e.g. potassium) can also be compared to test the robustness of the signals.
-In contrast to the NGR, the pXRF cm-resolution allows us to measure fine-scale features such as individual nodules or paleoplacers (Loi and Dabard, 2002; Dabard and Loi, 2012; Pistis et al., 2016; 2018).
+Next to common challenges of using pXRF on outcrops (surface weathering and need for flat sample surface), a specific challenge for this beach section is that it is subject to large tidal ranges, which makes the outcrops wet for most of the day and sometimes covered by organisms with carbonate shells (e.g., barnacles).
+Measurements were always performed during dry weather, after low tide, and on fresh uncovered outcrop surfaces.
+The potential added value of the pXRF compared to the handheld NGR is that pXRF gives a wider range of elemental analyses and has a finer spatial resolution regarding spot size ($\sim 1 \text{ cm vs.} \sim 10 \text{ cm}$ resolution).
+Moreover, the unshielded NGR measurement device integrates the natural radioactive field beyond its actual spot size (sphere with radius of several decimeters), which is consequently influenced by the geometry of the outcrop at the point of measurement.
+Elemental variations measured by both instruments (e.g., potassium) can also be compared to test the robustness of the signals.
+In contrast to the NGR, the pXRF centimeter-scale resolution allows us to measure finescale features such as individual nodules or paleo-placers (Loi and Dabard, 2002; Dabard and Loi, 2012; Pistis et al., 2016, 2018).
 Conversely, one has to keep in mind that because of this fine spot size the result of the measurement is very sensitive to the actual spot of analysis.
 For example, in a coarse-grained heterogenous sandstone one could imagine hitting a different mineralogy for different measurements within the same bed.
 The comparison of the geochemical composition of the nodules and their immediately surrounding matrix, for example, could be useful to gain insights into their genesis.
-For our study, we compiled the acquired pXRF, NGR and lithology data, evaluated how they compared to each other, and tested if the pXRF indeed reflects lithological and geochemical changes in these challenging measurement conditions.
+For our study, we compiled the acquired pXRF, NGR, and lithology data; evaluated how they compared to each other; and tested if the pXRF indeed reflects lithological and geochemical changes in these challenging measurement conditions.